yvonnefroehlich/sws-visualization-and-modeling/README.md

 - folder `003_modeling`: Modeling of one layer with horizontal and tilted symmetry axis, two layers with horizontal symmetry axes
   - _Forward calculation_: Synthetic splitting parameters for the energy-minimum method in a ray theory reference frame
   - _Comparison with the observations_: Minimizing the root mean square error
-  - _Visualization_: backazimuthal variation, model type distribution, model parameter distribution, synthetic stereoplot
+  - _Result visualization_: backazimuthal variation, model type distribution, model parameter distribution, synthetic stereoplot

 ## Requirements